ludobox/ludobox/docs/install.md

 That's it !

-#### Alternative methods

-You can also install directly the Python library using ```setup.py```

-    cd server
-    python setup.py install

-You will need to copy and edit the config file for the app to start

-    cp config.yml.sample config.yml

 ###  Start your box !

 In your terminal :

     ludobox start

-In your browser, navigate to http://localhost:8080
+In your browser, navigate to [http://localhost:8080](http://localhost:8080)

 You can now use your box !